Harshita-A07/MyEduPortal/README.md

-# 🎓 CMyEduPortal
+# 🎓 MyEduPortal

 **Campus Directory**

 By using a secure, validated form in place of manual Excel handling, this system simplifies the management of student information.
 Administrators can generate PDFs, manage data, and ensure timely, accurate, and secure access — greatly reducing staff workload.
 Students can effortlessly update their records through an intuitive interface.

 ---